 - goals and vision

 - your target market

 - the purpose of your business plan, whether to attract investors or strictly for your own planning purposes

 Your company overview should give a detailed understanding of who you are and what you do as a tour business.
 Explain your company's history, vision and mission statements along with the services you offer.

 Be sure to also include not only what you do, but why you do it.
 Your company may have a unique angle that sets you apart from the competition.

-For example, what is it in your skydiving or guided tours that sets you apart from the other you in your area?
+For example, what is it in your skydiving or guided tours or adventures that sets you apart from the other you in your area?
 Defining your company overview serves as a brand story that your customers can connect to and guides you to the right direction.

 This is where you discuss the broad and deep travel industry research in your specific industry.
 An industry analysis is also called that market analysis of your travel business.